guzey/guzey.github.io1/_posts/2016-08-18-comment-on-dalio.md

 title: Comment on Dalio
 ---

-This is an explanation of faulty reasoning in Dalio's "[How The Economic Machine Works by Ray Dalio](https://www.youtube.com/watch?v=PHe0bXAIuk0)" video, attempted to be clear for noneconomists.
+This is an explanation of faulty reasoning in Dalio's "[How The Economic Machine Works by Ray Dalio](https://www.youtube.com/watch?v=PHe0bXAIuk0)" video, attempted to be clear for people with no ready economic intuition.

-The first specific claim I have a problem with is "When interest rates are high, there's less borrowing because it's expensive" (time: 4:15)
+The specific claim I have a problem with is "When interest rates are high, there's less borrowing because it's expensive" (time: 4:15).

+This statement is important not mainly because it's wrong, but because it's a perfect example of something that sounds entirely uncontroversial, common-sense, and does not raise any red flags, unless you're delibirately looking for them.

 <!--excerpt-->